nogibjj/Mobasserul_Haque_MiniProject9/README.md

 - **purchase_frequency**: Frequency of customer purchases (number of times per year).
 - **region**: The region where the customer lives (North, South, East, West).
 - **loyalty_score**: Customer's loyalty score (a value between 0-100).

-This dataset includes information on customer profiles and their purchasing behaviors.
-The data features columns for user ID, age, annual income, purchase amount, loyalty score, region, and purchase frequency.
-It is intended for analyzing customer segmentation and loyalty trends, and can be used for various machine learning and data analysis tasks related to customer behavior and market research.

-## Features
-- Display summary statistics, including median, range, and variance.
-- Visualize data distributions with histograms.
-- Plot scatter plots with categories (hue).
-- Compare distributions across categories using box plots.
-- Analyze correlations between numerical variables with a heatmap.
-- Create scatter plots with trend lines for relationship analysis.
-- Generate bar plots comparing categorical data.

 ## Summary Statistics
 The `summary_statistics` function displays key metrics like the median, range, and variance for each numerical column.